flxj/platdb/README.md

 ## PlatDB

-PlatDB is an embedded key value engine for disk storage, with the goal of providing a simple and lightweight data persistence solution.
-Has the following characteristics
+PlatDB is an embedded key value engine for disk storage, with the goal of providing a simple, easy-to-use, and lightweight data persistence solution.
+It has the following characteristics：

 1) Organize data using a single file for easy migration